Responsibilities, Requirements, Certifications, Job Outlook, and Salary

-After you’ve earned your Medical Assistant (MA) diploma, there are several of career options available to you that build on the knowledge and skills you gained throughout your education.
-One of the most challenging and satisfying alternative career paths available for MAs is that of a home health aide.
-Becoming a home health aide can provide you with a rewarding new vocation that builds on your education and skillsets and allows you to help patients manage their conditions at home with their families.
+After you’ve earned your Medical Assistant (MA) certification, several career options are available to you that build on the knowledge and skills you gained during your studies.
+One of the most challenging and satisfying alternative career paths available for MAs is that of a Home Health Aide.
+Becoming a Home Health Aide can provide a rewarding new vocation that builds on your skills and allows you to help patients manage their conditions at home with their families.

-Not sure if becoming a home health aide is for you?
-Click here to see the other careers featured on our list of alternative jobs for medical assistants.
+Not sure if becoming a home health aide is right for you?
+Click here to see the other careers featured on our list of top alternative jobs for medical assistants.

 Home Health Aide Definition